GarrettAnderson/weather-app/README.md

 ## Usage

+This is a project that allows a user to look up the weather conditions in a specific city.
+User is able to enter a city and press a search button to get the current weather and five day future forecast for that city.
+The city is saved in local storage to be accessed at a later time period.

-To view this application on Github Pages click [here](https://github.com/GarrettAnderson/workday-calendar).
+To view this application on Github Pages click [here](https://github.com/GarrettAnderson/weather-app).

 Below are screenshots of the project: